 Sometimes the Wisdom of the Animal comes from Within Yourself.

-Sometimes I’ll sit back and imagine, say, a deer, and I’ll feel those swiveling ears upon my head, alert for any sound indicating a predator is nearby.
-The urge to flee and protect myself and my young.
+There are times I’ll sit back and imagine, say, a deer, and I’ll feel those swiveling ears upon my head, alert for any sound indicating a predator is nearby.
+The urge to flee and protect both me and my young.
 A prey animal can never be too careful, but this caution saves lives.
-What messages can I glean just by shifting alone?
+What messages can be obtained just by shifting alone?
 What kind of animal mental states can see me through different situations?

 While not everybody may possess this ability to phantom or mentally take on the shape of an animal, I want you to sit down and try the following exercise.